MRC/UCB Antibody Discovery Initiative (ADI)

 UCB has developed a novel platform capable of identifying rare functional antibodies within an immune repertoire, suitable for humanisation to obtain therapeutic antibodies or for the generation of surrogate anti-rodent antibodies.

 This platform is capable of efficiently sampling an immune repertoire through culturing B-cell pools, and characterising identified binders through carefully selected functional assays.
 Recombinant antibodies with the desired specificity can then be generated.
 UCB have automated several early stages of the process to expand the capacity, increase the speed and improve the consistency of the antibody discovery process.

-The MRC will initially provide funding to support up to 3-5 projects per year.
+The MRC will initially provide funding to support up to three projects per year.
 In the first instance, the competition will be run once a year and as capacity is limited, projects will be prioritised for funding and for timeslots within the facility.
 Accordingly, the timeframe for commencement of the studies conducted within the Research Organisation using the discovered antibodies will vary; although the expectation is around nine months post award.
 If further assay development is required this time-frame could be extended.

 UCB may offer to fund a project in its entirety if, based on the application, it considers that route to be the most appropriate funding mechanism for that individual study.
 In such cases, these will be taken forward through direct collaboration with the company without further MRC involvement.
 Applicants who do not wish to accept this offer may continue to seek MRC support through the initiative.

 The antibody discovery and production activities will be conducted at the UCB facility in Slough with costs met by MRC; applicants will not be able to request costs associated with this component of the project.

 Applicants can request costs from MRC to conduct proof-of-concept experiments with the generated antibodies.
 Costs will be limited and the studies will need to be delivered and reported on within a six month window.